First, some quick back story:

 Rewind to about two months ago.
 My ex and I had started planning a trip to Portland, Oregon.
 We’d talked about how we wanted to move there together, and we decided it would be a good idea to go check it out first.

 Fast forward one month.
-I find him with another girl in his bed…again.
-He’s been sleeping with her (both of us) and lying about it for months.
-(For more on that, see my last post.)
+I find out he’d been cheating…again and lying about it for months.

 Fast forward another month.
 I went to a birthday party for a good friend I hadn’t seen in years.
 I was so excited to be there and to see everyone again.
 When I was introduced to Ryan, my friend informed me that we are “the exact same person”.
 He wasn’t wrong.
 We got along instantly and he invited me on one of his basically weekly road trips.
 I told him I wanted to go to Portland, he said okay, and we planned for Labor Day weekend.